takumi0706/google-calendar-mcp/README.md

 A Model Context Protocol (MCP) server implementation for Google Calendar integration with Claude Desktop.
 This server enables you to manage Google Calendar events using Claude through the MCP integration.

-## 🆕 Version 0.6.0 Improvements
+## 🆕 Version 0.6.1 Improvements

-This version includes a version upgrade to maintain compatibility with the latest dependencies and improve overall stability.
+This version includes fixes for logger configuration and dependency updates to improve overall stability and compatibility.

 ### Feature Enhancements
 - **Color Support**: Added ability to set and update event colors using colorId parameter